-Easy Classic Homemade Mashed Potatoes are quick and absolutely delicious!
-These potatoes are the classic potatoes my Grandma made for my family!
-A great recipe to learn how to make classic mashed potatoes!
-Vegetarian, Gluten-free, Vegan instructions.
+Homemade Mashed Potatoes are classic and delicious!
+An easy side dish recipe for any night of the week!
+These mashed potatoes are my Grandma’s recipe that we have made forever!
+A great recipe to learn how to make mashed potatoes!

-I cannot believe in two years I have not shared a mashed potato recipe with you all!
 My Grandmother and Mom are awesome mashed potato makers, so I learned from the best!
-We ate these Easy Classic Homemade Mashed Potatoes at just about every dinner when I was a child!
+We ate these Homemade Mashed Potatoes at just about every dinner when I was a child!
 These are perfect Holiday Mashed Potatoes!
 My family loves mashed potatoes and I make them a lot of different ways.
 I will most definitely share more of my mashed potato recipe.

 This recipe is a family favorite for Easy Classic Homemade Mashed Potatoes, I mean, easy!
-The potatoes are light, fluffy, and can easily be made ahead and reheated.
+The potatoes are light, fluffy, and can easily be made ahead and just reheat when ready to eat.
 You can also make this Vegan potato by using Vegan butter and coconut milk.
 Especially good for those with a dairy issue.

 Tips to Make Easy Classic Homemade Mashed Potatoes: